All students and alumni are eligible to use the Hawkeye Job Board to upload resumes, search for, and apply for jobs.

-Use LinkedIn.
 LinkedIn is a professional social networking site and it can refer you to many people in your interest area or field of study.
 You can request to connect with someone, and when doing so, be sure to send a message with your request on how you know them or why you would like to connect.
 Warning: this is NOT Facebook!
 Do not post updates on your busy party weekend or pictures of your dog.

 You may put someone in an uncomfortable situation if you ask them outright to get you a job.
 Instead, seek their advice and see if they can refer you to a specific person, company, or affiliation for more information.

-Build relationships.
 Yes, anyone can be in your network, but it is important to foster positive relations with these individuals.
 Do not assume you are going to get help when you haven’t talked to that person in three years.
 There are many ways to stay in contact: phone, email, or social media.
 Keep your contacts updated on how things are going in your life, professionally and personally.
 Additionally, be sure to keep a positive spin on everything and do not bad mouth others.

 Make certain your networking contacts are getting as much use out of you as you are of them; it is not a one-way street.
 For the same reason you are talking to people, people are talking to you.
 Communication is about talking, writing, and listening.

-Be prepared.
 What are you going to say to contacts?
 What do you want them to know about you?
 Now is the time to perfect your “30 Second Commercial” or “Elevator Speech.”
 Let the person know who you are by highlighting your achievements, skills, and why you would be a good employee.
 Bonus: you can also use a form of this when you answer the interview question, “Tell me about yourself.”

-Show gratitude.
 Believe it or not, saying “thank you” is becoming a lost art.
 Show appreciation to everyone who aided in your job search process.
 A little kindness goes a long way.